CiscoCSS/cisco-catc-enc-credential/README.md

 ## cisco-catc-enc-credential

-## Use Cryptography to Encrypt Credentials
+## Use Cryptography to Encrypt Catalyst Center Credentials

 Cisco Catalyst Center Credentials can be encrypted by using cryptography's Fernet library in Python.
 An example.